Software specific classification basics

 AutoCAD Architecture / MEP / Autodesk Civil 3D

 AutoCAD Architecture / MEP and Autodesk Civil 3D are common building component-based building information modeling platforms.
-They are widely used both independently and through additional software that uses them as their base platform (e.g., Architecture / MEP platform: hsbcad, MagiCAD; Autodesk Civil 3D platform: Trimble Novapoint).
-In addition, they also support IFC export (e.g., IFC 4.3 export is available as a beta version for Civil 3D software, which includes infrastructure components as an update).
+They are widely used both independently and through additional software that use them as their base platform (e.g., Architecture / MEP platform: hsbcad, MagiCAD; Autodesk Civil 3D platform: Trimble Novapoint).
+In addition, they also support IFC export (e.g., IFC 4×3 export is now available for Civil 3D software, which now support infrastructure components).

-In addition to the Classification Definitions section, CCI classifiers are also included in the drawing template through the List Definitions options (see figure below).
-This makes it easy to add reference attributes through Property Set Definitions, which consist of both a classifier (the letter part) and a numeric one (e.g., a type identifier, an ID value, or both).
+In addition to the Classification Definitions section, CCI classifiers are also included in the sample drawing through the List Definitions options (see figure below).
+This allows attributes to be assigned a certain list of possible values.

 Autodesk Revit

-Autodesk Revit is primarily a software package for modeling buildings, constructions and internal engineering solutions, but partially also used in outdoor area modeling (site plan, bridges, noise barrier walls, etc.).
-The classification system can be introduced here through the Project Parameters functionality, where we first define the properties through which we want to introduce the classifier or any other related parameter.
+Autodesk Revit is first of all a package for modelling buildings, constructions and engineering-technical solutions inside buildings, which is also partially used in modelling outdoor areas (site plan, bridges, noise barrier walls, etc.).
+The classification system can be introduced here through the Project Parameters functionality, where we first define the properties through which we want to introduce the classifier or any other parameter related to it.
 There are several ways to do this.
-These properties can be defined in the project template (included in the Software templates area as *.rte), but they can be imported into an existing project from another project or from the project template (Manage > Transfer Project Standards, even using the same downloadable *.rte file).
-If desired, these properties can also be introduced through the Shared Parameters file (included in download area).
-In this case, we can more easily play around in which section we want to display these parameters (including indication whether it is a type or a unique parameter).
-Shared Parameters is also important if we want to share these features with other project partners (who also use Autodesk Revit or GUID-based software – while, for example, Autodesk Architecture / MEP / Civil 3D use their own unique ID system, which is Handle).
+These properties can be defined in the project template, but they can be imported into the existing project from another project or from the project template (Manage > Transfer Project Standards).
+If desired, these properties can also be imported through the Shared Parameters file or use some additional plugin, which generally makes these imports more convenient (e.g. DiRootsOne ParaManager).
+In this case, we can more easily play around in which section we want to display these parameters (including indicating whether it is a type or a unique parameter).
+Shared Parameters is also important if we want to share these attributes with other project partners (who also use Autodesk Revit or GUID-based software – while, for example, Autodesk Architecture / MEP / Civil 3D use their own unique ID system, which is Handle).

 At the same time, the GUID or Globally Unique Identifier is no longer important in the context of CCI, because our unique identifier will be precisely the name of the property of the CCI itself (2 letters + 3 numbers, see the introductory part above).
 In general, it is recommended that we first have these properties in the project and set them up in a way that determines where these properties are displayed.

-Below is an example where the property AC125_cciCScode (represents the CCI code of the built space) is only associated with the Autodesk Revit categories related to the spaces.
+Below is an example where the property AC125_BSpaceClassCode (represents the CCI code of the built space) is only associated with the Autodesk Revit categories related to the spaces.
 Additionally, note that this property is included in the Identity Data section and marked as an Instance property, which means that it can be changed independently for all spatial objects (regardless of whether they are of the same type or not).
+Important!
+For certain groups, we can only use properties defined as Instance type (e.g., room objects).

 One CCI-related parameter (from the project template) also sits in the IFC Parameters section.
-This is the AJ300_IfcClassificationReference parameter, which is filled in the form: CCI code: CCI concept (as they are written in the CCI-EE table, without the type/ID value, it is a main level classification, which moves to the correct section when IFC is exported, see later example).
-Since this property is type-based, it can be found directly from the Properties palette in the Instance template, and under Type Properties in the Type template.
-These features are integrated in the specifications (Schedules).
+This is the AN116_IfcClassReference parameter, which is filled in the form: CCI code: CCI concept (as they are written in the CCI-EE table, without the type/ID value, it is a main level classification, which moves to the correct section when IFC is exported, see later example).

 We’ve already covered CCI-centric property input before.
 At this point, it is also worth noting that since these are Instance properties, it essentially means that we should fill in the corresponding cell for each selectable component, even if it is the same type.
-But in order to make these entries easier (e.g., to attach the CCI main classifier QQA (Window) to the windows – i.e., as common properties, you can also use various Autodesk Revit functionalities for this, including Select All Instances (selection with a right click and then filling in the common properties on the Properties palette) or instead, do it through the specifications (Schedules tables).
+However, to make these entries easier (e.g., to attach the CCI main classifier QQA (Window) to the windows – i.e., as common properties, you can also use various Autodesk Revit functionalities for this, including Select All Instances (selection with a right click and then filling in the common properties on the Properties palette) or instead, do it through the specifications (Schedules tables).
 There are several possibilities.
-However, since the classification involves a lot of information that is written in advance and we have to choose the right value from the given list, and not type it in again every time (risk of typos), you can use additional plugins, one example we’ll look at below is the BIM Interoperability Tools.
+Since the classification involves a lot of information that is written in advance and we must choose the right value from the given list, and not type it in again every time (risk of typos), you can use additional plugins, one example we’ll look at below is the Autodesk Interoperability Tools.

-Although a classification system can also be implemented here simply by defining properties and filling them in, here we look at a separate plugin that allows you to more easily include the content of an existing classification system.
-For this purpose, the Standardized Data plugin is part of the BIM Interoperability Tools.
+Although a classification system can also be implemented here simply by defining properties and filling them in, here we look at a separate plugin that allows you to include the content of an existing classification system more easily.
+For this purpose, the Standardized Data plugin is part of the Autodesk Interoperability Tools.

-Let’s first see how the Standardized Data included in the BIM Interoperability Tools helps to make the classification system easier to use.
-Download the template (found in the download area, MS Excel file), open Autodesk Revit, make sure you have installed BIM Interoperability Tools, click: Standardized Data > Assign Classification (or Assign Picklist)
+Let’s first see how the Standardized Data included in the Autodesk Interoperability Tools helps to make the classification system easier to use.
+Download the template (found in the download area, MS Excel file), open Autodesk Revit, make sure you have installed Autodesk Interoperability Tools, click: Standardized Data > Assign Classification (or Assign Picklist)

 The Picklist button (top left) may not be visible at first launch.